 Pets should be removed from the premises the day of the move for their protection and to avoid injury to the movers or damage to your furnishings.

 Plan to transport any guns, ammunition, alcoholic beverages and flammable items in your own vehicle.
 Your mover legally cannot transport these hazardous items for you.
-All fuel must be removed from gas engines prior to your move.
+All fuel must be removed from any gas engines your mover will transport.

 Consider moving on a weekday.
 This will make it easier for you to contact utility companies, facility managers or landlords should you need to as part of your move.

 If packing yourself, make sure all items are packed before your mover arrives as to not delay the loading process or increase your move cost.
 Do not pack your check book or ATM/Debit card.
 Your mover will expect payment at the end of your service.

-Using recycled boxes can lead to unwanted problems.
+Using recycled boxes can lead to unwanted problems and unstable stacks.
 Loose staples can scratch floors or furnishings and snag upholstery.
 Make sure boxes are sturdy, able to be taped shut and packed fully.

 Newspaper is not recommended for packing your personal possessions due to that print can transfer and may be permanent.
 Consider purchasing professional packing paper from your local moving supply store.

-Pack heavy items and breakables in smaller boxes to ensure your valuable are protected during the load and unload process.
+Pack heavy items and breakables in separate smaller boxes to ensure your valuables are protected during the load and unload process.

 Don't skimp on packing tape.
 Packing tape provides strength and stability to your box.
 Consider buying a tape gun to make this process easier.
 All boxes should be taped shut for proper stacking.